Local substance use disorder treatment locator. Includes tips on finding quality treatment.

 Insurance - Contact you insurer.
 Ask about your coverage and whether they have a network of preferred providers for you to use.

 If you don't have insurance - Florida has treatment options for people without insurance coverage.
 There are 7 Managing Entities in Florida that help uninsured, underinsured, and indigent individuals access substance use and mental health services.
 Contact the Managing Entity in your area.
+You can also find local substance use and mental health services by county.

 Review the websites of the providers and see if they have the 5 signs of quality treatment.